ProactiveProgrammers/sorting-algorithms-starter/writing/reflection.md

 ## Experiment Design

-TODO: Explain the setup for your experiment that you ran to characterize the performance of the different configurations of containment checking algorithms.
+TODO: Explain the setup for your experiment that you ran to characterize the performance of the different configurations of the sorting algorithms.
-For instance, you should consider the following parameters as a part of your
+For instance, you should consider the following parameters for your experiment:
-experiment:

 - The specific sorting algorithm (e.g., bubble sort or merge sort)
 - The starting size of the data container: small values (e.g., 1024 numbers) to big